The best audiophile headphones for gaming in 2025: my top recommendations for the best cans money can buy

 In our learned opinions, the best audiophile headphones for gaming are currently the Beyerdynamic MMX 330 Pro.
 These marvels of audio engineering offer simply stellar sound quality and comfort, with rock-solid build quality and a name that simply can't be argued with.
 However, if you're looking for the best budget audiophile headphones, the Drop + Epos 38 PC38X are an affordable set of cans with fantastic audio quality and an easy-to-use microphone to boot.

-The audiophile rabbit hole is something it's all too easy to fall down when you start chasing a sound that can't be caught, but can you really put a price on total audio immersion?
+The audiophile rabbit hole is all too easy to fall down when you start chasing a sound that can't be caught, but can you really put a price on total audio immersion?
 No. And yet, we've tested and ranked the headsets below with pricing in mind, so you can better understand which will suit your audiophilic needs.

 The quick list